UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

-resc	   irodsResc	                                Default resource to put the files into src        /etc/irods/irods-ruleset-research/tools/xml  Source directory of files default    ilab                                         Category to use as default. update     0                                            Update existing xsd, xml, xsl (1) or keep existing files (0)
+resc	   irodsResc	                                Default resource to put the files into src        /etc/irods/irods-ruleset-research/tools/xml  Source directory of files default    ilab                                         Category to use as default. update     0                                            Update existing XSD, XML, XSL (1) or keep existing files (0)
 =========  ===========================================  ============================================================